-Please join the MWPA and SPACE and six poets in celebration of Kristen Case’s new book, Daphne.
+Please join the MWPA and SPACE and a group of writers in celebration of Kristen Case’s new book, Daphne.

-In celebration of Kristen Case’s new book, Daphne, forthcoming from Tupelo Press in June, six accomplished and award-winning poets will gather to share work and talk about how their work is in conversation with various poems and traditions and what that means.
-The poets include Samaa Abdurraqib, Kristen Case, Kate Colby, Gibson Fay-LeBlanc, Nina MacLaughlin, and Jeffrey Thomson.
+In celebration of Kristen Case’s new book, Daphne, recently published by Tupelo Press, a group of accomplished and award-winning poets and writers will gather to share work and talk about how their work is in conversation with various poems and traditions and what that means.
+The poets & writers include Kristen Case, Gibson Fay-LeBlanc, Nina MacLaughlin, Jefferson Navicky, and Jeffrey Thomson.

 In Daphne, Case writes, “The story goes like this: a girl/woman is chased after and lost.
 She becomes a lost thing.
 The man becomes a poet.”